bwydoogh/obsidian-force-view-mode-of-note/README.md

 ## Obsidian force note view mode

-This plug-in allows you to indicate through front matter that a note should always be opened in a certain view mode.
-This is done through the key `obsidianUIMode`, which can have the value `source` or `preview`.
+This plug-in allows you to indicate through front matter that a note should always be opened in a certain view mode or editing mode.

-The key `obsidianEditingMode` takes `live` or `source`: it changes the editing mode.
+Changing the **view mode** can be done through the key `obsidianUIMode`, which can have the value `source` or `preview`.

+Changing the **editing mode** happens by declaring the key `obsidianEditingMode`; it takes `live` or `source` as value.

-Add below snippet (front matter) to your note ...
+Example: add below snippet (front matter) to your note ...
 ```
 ---
 obsidianUIMode: source